Fer-Bonilla/Udacity-Data-Engineering-data-modeling-with-postgres/README.md

 ## Project structure

-The project strucutra is based on the Udacity's project template:
+The project structure is based on the Udacity's project template:
-1. **test.ipynb** displays the first few rows of each table to let you check your database.
+1. **test.ipynb** displays the first few rows of each table to let you check your database
 2. **create_tables.py** drops and creates your tables.
-You run this file to reset your tables before each time you run your ETL scripts.
+You run this file to reset your tables before each time you run your ETL scripts
-3. **etl.ipynb** reads and processes a single file from song_data and log_data and loads the data into your tables.
+3. **etl.ipynb** reads and processes a single file from song_data and log_data and loads the data into your tables
-5. **etl.py** reads and processes files from song_data and log_data and loads them into the databse tables.
+5. **etl.py** reads and processes files from song_data and log_data and loads them into the databse tables
-7. **sql_queries.py** contains all your sql queries, and is imported into the last three files above.
+7. **sql_queries.py** contains all the sql queries for create and fill the tables
-8. **README.md** provides discussion on your project.
+8. **README.md** provides discussion on your project

 ## ETL Pipeline description

 ### etl.py
 The ETL process is developed in the etl.py script.
-Data is load from the Json files firts from songs dataset and extracting song_id, title, artist_id, year, duration columns and filling songs table and artist table. (function process_song_file).
-The second dataser is load from logs files to fill the tables time and users.
-In both cases the data is loaded to pandas dataframes, and then cleaned adn filtered and using psycopg2 the sql insert scripts (sql_queries) for fill all the tables.
+Data is load from the JSON files first from the songs dataset and extracting song_id, title, artist_id, year, duration columns and filling the songs table and artist table. (function process_song_file).
+The second dataset is load from logs files to fill the tables time and users.
+In both cases, the data is loaded to pandas data frames, and then cleaned and filtered and using psycopg2 the SQL insert scripts (sql_queries) to fill all the tables.

 ### ETL pipeline diagram

 ## Instructions to run the pipeline